Celebrating its 28th year, The Minnesota High School Music Listening Contest is an independent not-for-profit

 Teams may register via mail (check payment) or online (credit card or PayPal payment).
 Study Guides are mailed immediately to registered and paid teams.

-*The regional contests are held at a minimum of nine different sites.
+*The regional contests are held at eight different sites.
 Registered teams are assigned regions based on geographic locations (with consideration for a balance of school representation at each site).
 Each regional contest begins at 1 p.m. and is usually completed between 3:30 and 4 p.m.
-The top two regional teams from different schools advance to the state competition.
+The top two regional teams from different schools advance to the Championship Competition.Teams scoring in the top 10 percent contest-wide from a school or organization not advancing to the Championship Contest may be invited to compete on Feb.
+5. (Teams will be notified within three days after the regional contest.)

 Naxos Subscription for Each Participant!